marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   etc.  This does not stop errors for incorrect use of supported attributes.

-  Additionally, using :option:`-Wno-attributes` =, it is possible to suppress warnings about unknown scoped attributes (in C++11 and C2X).
-For example, :option:`-Wno-attributes`:samp:`=vendor::attr` disables warning about the following
+  Additionally, using :option:`-Wno-attributes=`, it is possible to suppress warnings about unknown scoped attributes (in C++11 and C2X).
+For example, :option:`-Wno-attributes=vendor::attr` disables warning about the following
   declaration:

   .. code-block:: c++